ioannist/moonriver-delegator-cover-oracle/README.md

 ## Build AWS mircroservice
 * Make sure your system has AWS credentials stored
+* Create a Go Lambda called SmDelegatorCoverOracle in your AWS account
 * in deploy-go.bat, edit "--profile=mb" to use your AWS profile, or remove it if you are only using one AWS account in your system
 * Edit stakemovr.com to your AWS s3 bucket, where your compiled code will be uploaded
 * Make sure Golang > 1.19 is installed